scaleway/serverless-examples/functions/cors-python/README.md

 # Python CORS example

+When calling a function from a frontend application in a browser, you may receive an error about missing CORS headers.
+Here's how you can allow cross-origin requests to a Python serverless function.

 ## Requirements

 This example assumes you are familiar with how serverless functions work.
 If needed, you can check [Scaleway official documentation](https://www.scaleway.com/en/docs/serverless/functions/quickstart/)